1

 • Yuma County Economic Development Corporation

-Eligible organizations may apply to be a sponsor entity before or while forming a Rural Jump-Start zone through the OEDIT Salesforce portal.
+Eligible economic development organizations may apply to be a sponsor entity before or while forming a Rural Jump-Start zone through the OEDIT Salesforce portal.
 Log in or create a new account.
 New users are manually added to the portal for security reasons, so it may take several days to activate your account.

 Application Materials